"Restaurant food is often fried, loaded with salt or fat, or comes in absolutely huge portions. But you can still eat out and make healthy choices."

 Nearly 40% of Americans eat breakfast, lunch, or dinner at a fast food restaurant daily — that’s a staggering number of people eating fast food on a regular basis.
 If you are one of them, we hope you are trying really hard to make healthy choices.
 One thing you should also do is supplement with a reallyhigh-quality multivitamin, it’s not going to help you make healthy choices when dining out, but it does ensure that you are getting the vitamins and minerals you need and makes sure you are not having health issues as a result of being deficient.

-Smarter Nutrition’s Multivitamin contains essential vitamins and minerals like beta carotene, riboflavin, Methylcobalamin, vitamin D3, vitamin E, magnesium, calcium, and boron, sourced from organic food sources, including broccoli, spinach, okra, peaches, pears and pumpkin seeds.
+Smarter Nutrition’s Multivitamin contains essential vitamins and minerals like beta carotene, riboflavin, Methylcobalamin, vitamin D3, vitamin E, magnesium, calcium, and boron, sourced from natural food sources, including broccoli, spinach, okra, peaches, pears and pumpkin seeds.
 They are not sourced from synthetic man-made products, and that makes a huge difference on how your body absorbs and responds.

 Today we covered some of Dr. Nancy’s favorite tips and tricks for making healthy choices when eating out for breakfast, lunch or dinner.
 Remember, restaurant food is often fried, loaded with salt or fat, or comes in absolutely huge portions.
 But you can still eat out and make healthy choices — skip breakfast meats, bacon, ham, and sausage, which are loaded with unhealthy fat and sodium.
 The same goes for breakfast pastries and donuts; not healthy options, pass on those too!
 Look for egg whites, plain oatmeal, and fresh fruit at breakfast, and try the omelette recipe we showed you.
 You’ll love it!